fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 ---

-Be on time, and let us know if you'll be late
+Be on time, and let us know if you'll be late.

 ---

-Attend every session, unless you've let us know in advance
+Attend every session, unless you've let us know in advance.

 ---

-Finish every workshop
+Finish every workshop.

 ---